CDC warns virus that can cause seizures, death in infants circulating in multiple states

 In the warning issued last week, the CDC urges doctors and health care providers to test for parechovirus if an infant has an unexplained fever, sepsis-like syndrome, or neurological problems like seizure and meningitis.

 “Since May 2022, CDC has received reports from healthcare providers in multiple states of PeV infections in neonates and young infants,” the agency wrote.
-It did not specify how many states or which states the virus has been found in.
+It did not specify how many states or in which states the virus has been found.

 “There is no specific treatment for PeV infection,” the CDC adds in its warning.
 “However, diagnosing PeV in infants might change management strategies and provide important health information for families.”